sercrod/sercrod/docs/reference/README.md

-# Nablla Reference Documentation
+# Sercrod Reference Documentation

-This repository hosts the official reference for Nablla.
+This repository hosts the official reference for Sercrod.
 It is written for developers browsing the project on GitHub who need precise and stable definitions of behaviors, attributes, and directives.

 ## Purpose

-- Define what Nablla does at the attribute and lifecycle level.
+- Define what Sercrod does at the attribute and lifecycle level.
 - Specify each directive and its effect on data, attributes, and DOM.
 - Describe the update cycle, events, and communication primitives in a testable way.
 - Avoid tutorial flow.
 For step-by-step learning, see the separate Guide.

-## What Nablla is
+## What Sercrod is

-Nablla is a Web Components based library that treats HTML attributes as the source of truth.
+Sercrod is a Web Components based library that treats HTML attributes as the source of truth.
 Browsers already propagate attributes to the DOM.
-Nablla complements this by driving the data → attributes direction so that attribute-first synchronization is consistent and explicit.
+Sercrod complements this by driving the data → attributes direction so that attribute-first synchronization is consistent and explicit.

 ## Scope and audience

-- Audience: developers reading the codebase, integrating Nablla into products, or evaluating its design.
+- Audience: developers reading the codebase, integrating Sercrod into products, or evaluating its design.
 - Scope: reference and normative descriptions.
 No debugging tips or performance advice.

 ## Terminology

-- **Host element**: the custom element instance that runs Nablla, e.g. `<na-blla>`.
+- **Host element**: the custom element instance that runs Sercrod, e.g. `<serc-rod>`.
 - **Data**: a JSON object bound to the host via the `data` attribute or by setting `host.data = {...}` at runtime.
-Nablla wraps it for reactivity.
+Sercrod wraps it for reactivity.
-- **Directive**: an attribute that instructs Nablla.
+- **Directive**: an attribute that instructs Sercrod.
 There are two forms:
   - Asterisk form: `*if`, `*each`, `*let`, etc.
   - `n-` form: `n-if`, `n-each`, `n-let`, etc. Both forms are equivalent.
 - **Shorthand attributes**: `:class`, `:style` for dynamic attributes.